 About your initial onmicrosoft.com domain in Office 365

-When people are ready to use Office 365 for their business, most would rather have email (and a website) that includes their own domain, like fourthcoffee.com.
+When people are ready to use Office 365 for their business, most would rather have email that includes their own domain, like fourthcoffee.com.

 To be clear, there’s no requirement to add your own domain.
 You can keep using the onmicrosoft.com domain with Office 365 and never switch.
-But using your own domain lets you have an easy-to-remember Office 365 email address (it’s also your user ID) and website URL for your business.
+But using your own domain lets you have an easy-to-remember Office 365 email address (it’s also your user ID).
+If you have a SharePoint Online Public Website, adding a custom domain lets you use it as a website URL for your business.

-Say you decide to add your custom domain to the Small Business version of Office 365.
+Say you decide to add your custom domain to Office 365.
 After you finish, when you look in your list of domains in Office 365, the domain you added is included, like fourthcoffee.com.
 The initial domain is there, too (the one that includes onmicrosoft.com).

 You can use your domain for several things in Office 365.
 For example: